 It is notable that the M3 has a hotshoe, while the SX710 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the M3 and the SX710 have been discontinued, but can regularly be found used on eBay.
+Both the M3 and the SX710 have been discontinued, but can regularly be found used on ebay.
 The SX710 was replaced by the Canon SX720, while the M3 was followed by the Canon M6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M3 Manual (free pdf) or the online Canon SX710 Manual.
+Further information on the features and operation of the M3 and SX710 can be found, respectively, in the Canon M3 Manual (free pdf) or the online Canon SX710 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M3 or the Canon SX710 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.